seregonwar/PFU-PupFileUnpacker/README.md

 This tool is only for educational and investigative purposes.
 I am not responsible for any misuse or damage caused by this tool.

 ## State of development
 The development of this software is currently at a standstill.
-The code is complete and partially fulfills its intended functionality, but I am seeking a way to decrypt all update files encrypted with AES-256.
+The code is complete and partially fulfills its intended functionality, but I am seeking a way to decrypt all update files encrypted with AES-128.
 The PFU feature is finished, but it cannot fully and properly extract the files.
 If I had access to Sony’s encryption keys and integrated them into the code, the decryption process would be much simpler.
 I will continue to release patches to address any bugs.

+### 09/04/2025
+The project has little likelihood of being continued, and the latest commits I have made are nothing more than minor improvements to the program because it lacked stability and, above all, had a bad structure in that it was not very modular and not much was understood about how it worked.
+It still remains a very good program for educational purposes, I find no other use in a program that does 30%(to be good) of what it was designed to do.